Castlevania: Circle of the Moon

 Castlevania: Circle of the Moon, (Note: Known in Japan as Akumajō Dracula: Circle of the Moon (悪魔城ドラキュラ サークル オブ ザ ムーン, Akumajō Dorakyura: Sākuru obu za Mūn)) titled Castlevania in PAL regions, is a 2001 action role-playing game developed and published by Konami for the Game Boy Advance handheld game console.
 The game was developed as a stand-alone title in the Castlevania series and as a launch title for the Game Boy Advance.

 The game's plot follows a vampire hunter named Nathan Graves as he attempts to rescue his mentor from the clutches of Dracula.
 Following the Metroidvania style of gameplay established by Castlevania: Symphony of the Night, Circle of the Moon expands on the magic attack mechanics of the former with the Dual Set-Up System, which allows for attacks to be mixed and matched by players as they see fit.

-The game sold 500,000 units worldwide and received critical acclaim, with praise for its level design, mechanics, music, and scope, while some criticized the dark visuals.
+The game sold 500,000 units worldwide and received critical acclaim, with praise for its level design, mechanics, music, and scope.
 Circle of the Moon was re-released as part of the Castlevania Advance Collection on September 23, 2021, for the Nintendo Switch, PlayStation 4, Windows, and Xbox One alongside Castlevania: Harmony of Dissonance, Castlevania: Aria of Sorrow, and Castlevania: Dracula X.

 Gameplay

 The Dual Set-Up System allows the player to customize how they cast magic attacks.
-Here, the system is being applied to Nathan Grave's (center) whip, giving it fire properties, in order to make his attack against the enemy (right) more powerful.
+Here, the system is being applied to Nathan Graves's (center) whip, giving it fire properties, in order to make his attack against the enemy (right) more powerful.

-Similarly to Castevania: Symphony of the Night, Circle of the Moon is a 2D Metroidvania that features side-scrolling action with an emphasis on exploration and combat.
+Similarly to Castlevania: Symphony of the Night, Circle of the Moon is a 2D Metroidvania that features side-scrolling action with an emphasis on exploration and combat.
 Role-playing game elements like leveling character statistics and collecting equipment that augment those statistics are also present.
 Players traverse an abandoned castle with the end goal of defeating Dracula.
 As the main protagonist—Nathan Graves—progresses through the castle, he learns new skills and acquires equipment and items that allow further exploration in the game.
 Like previous Castlevania titles prior to Symphony of the Night, Nathan primarily uses a whip to attack enemies alongside secondary weapons, which require ammo to be used.

 A unique gameplay feature is the Dual Set-Up System (DSS), which allows players to customize their magic attacks.
 DSS is based around a series of cards, categorized as either an Action or Attribute card, which are dropped by enemies randomly.
 When an Action and Attribute card are paired, a variety of different effects can occur that, when activated, can either offer a passive effect or temporarily increase Nathan's offensive or defensive statistics.
-There are a total of twenty cards that can be obtained, ten for each category. making for a total of 100 different DSS combinations.
+There are a total of twenty cards that can be obtained, ten for each category, making for a total of 100 different DSS combinations.